Maniii97/Express-npx/readme.md

 npm i express-i-ms-cli
 ```

-Run the following command to get the boilerplate express app with MVC architecture pattern and boilerplate code
+Run the following command to get the boilerplate express app with MVC architecture pattern.
 ```bash
 npx express-i-ms
 ```